linuxmuster/linuxmuster-linbo7/README.md

 <img src="https://raw.githubusercontent.com/linuxmuster/linuxmuster-artwork/master/linbo/linbo_logo_small.svg" alt="linbo icon" width="200"/>

 # linuxmuster-linbo7 (next generation)
- is the free and opensource imaging solution for linuxmuster.net 7.
+ is the free and opensource imaging solution for linuxmuster.net 7.1.
 It handles Windows 10 and Linux 64bit operating systems.
 Via TFTP and Grub's PXE implementation it boots a small linux system (linbofs) with a [gui](https://github.com/linuxmuster/linuxmuster-linbo-gui), which can manage all the imaging tasks on the client.
 Console tools are also available to manage clients and imaging remotely via the server.

 ## Important notices:
-* Currently the code in this repo is not for production use.
+* This is the production branch 4.0 for linuxmuster-linbo7 4.0.* to use with linuxmuster.net 7.1.
 * There is only a linuxmuster-linbo7 package, the linuxmuster-linbo-common7 package is deprecated and will be removed on dist-upgrade.
 * In spite of former [linuxmuster-linbo](https://github.com/linuxmuster/linuxmuster-linbo) images in cloop format where only supported for restore.
 * For image creation only qcow2 format is supported.
 You have to change the baseimage name in the start.conf accordingly (e.g. image.qcow2).